-- 2.9 The issue, therefore, is was there evidence before the Commissioner supporting a finding of fact that 'injury' had been incurred by members of the Australian industry and, if so, what was the nature and extent of that 'injury' and did it consitute injury to the whole of the industry and not just part of the industry? - 2.10 At the time of publication of the Statement of Essential Facts the only evidence of 'injury' before the Commission and Commissioner was in relation to Capral as only it had participated in Investigation 541 and provided relevant information and evidence.
-Whether the 'injury' it had incurred was 'caused' by exports of the GUC is addressed in section 4 later below, but that is not relevant to a finding of fact as to whether Capral had incurred 'injury'.
+- 2.9 The issue, therefore, was there evidence before the Commissioner supporting a finding of fact that 'injury' had been incurred by members of the Australian industry and, if so, what was the nature and extent of that 'injury' and did it consitute injury to the whole of the industry and not just part of the industry? - 2.10 At the time of publication of the Statement of Essential Facts the only evidence of 'injury' before the Commission and Commissioner was in relation to Capral as only it had participated in Investigation 540 and provided relevant information and evidence.
+Whether the 'injury' it had incurred was caused by exports of the GUC is addressed in section 5 later below but that is not relevant to a finding of fact as to whether Capral had incurred 'injury'.
 No evidence was before the Commission and Commissioner at the time of publication of the Statement of Essential Facts as to the economic performance of the remaining members of the Australian industry during the injury period.
-Consequently, there was no evidence or insufficient evidence before the Commission at that time as to whether nine of the ten members of the Australian industry had incurred 'injury' during the injury or the nature and extent of any 'injury'.
+Consequently, there was no evidence or insufficient evidence before the Commission at that time as to whether eight of the nine members of the Australian industry had incurred 'injury' during the injury or the nature and extent of any 'injury'.
 The findings in the Statement of Essential Facts on 'injury', therefore, must be disregarded for this reason. - 2.11 As noted earlier above, after publication of the Statement of Essential Facts and following receipt of submissions from interested parties, including Criterion, on this issue in response to the Statement of Essential Facts, the Commission sought information and evidence from the eight members of the Australian industry relevant to the issue of whether the Australian industry had incurred injury.
-A limited amount of such information and evidence was obtained from only two of the nine members of the Australian industry, as detailed in Section 7..2.3 of Report 541, namely from G. James Australia Pty Ltd (G James) and

-Independent Extrusions Pty Ltd (INEX)7.
-The remaining seven members of the Australian industry declined to provide any information or evidence or did not do so.
+A limited amount of such information and evidence was obtained from only two of the eight members of the Australian industry, as detailed in Section 7..2.3 of Report 540, namely from G. James Australia Pty Ltd (G James) and Independent Extrusions Pty Ltd (INEX)7.
+The remaining six members of the Australian industry declined to provide any information or evidence or did not do so or were not invited to do so.